lisachenko/z-engine/README.md

 Important reminder: you **MUST** install the `create_object` handler first in order to install hooks in runtime.
 Also you can not install the `create_object` handler for the object if it is internal one.

+There is one extra method called `setInterfaceGetsImplementedHandler` which is useful for installing special handler for interfaces.
+The `interface_gets_implemented` callback uses the same memory slot as `create_object` handler for object, and will be called each time when any class will implement this interface.
+This gives interesting options for automatic class extensions registration, for example, if a class implements the `ObjectCreateInterface` then automatically call `ReflectionClass->installExtensionHandlers()` for it in callback.

 Code of Conduct
 --------------